-From a single act of kindness to nearly 3 million nutritious meals
+From a single act of kindness to thousands of nutritious meals

 None of this would have been possible without the generous support of our volunteers and donors, folks like you, who make it possible for us to continue to be innovative in our work and to do it with enthusiasm and responsibility.